 Built: 1903 – 1904

 Contractor: Olaf Swenson of Saint Paul

 Note: The first courthouse was built by O H Myron in 1883 and rented to the county.
 The county bought the building in 1885 for $2,400.
-The cost of construction of the present courthouse was $60,637.
+The cost of construction of the present and second courthouse was $60,637.

 N – Polk County

 Photos taken 2007, 2008 and 2019